gxutxm/Word-Predictor-Using-Transformers/README.md

 ## Features:

 1. **Multi-Model Compatibility:** This project is designed to work with multiple transformer-based language models, including BERT, XLNet, XLM-Roberta, BART, Electra, and Roberta.
 It allows users to seamlessly switch between these models for masked token predictions.
-2. **Predictive Functionality:** The core functionality of this project is to generate predictions for a given input text sentence with a masked token ("<mask>").
+2. **Predictive Functionality:** The core functionality of this project is to generate predictions for a given input text sentence with a masked token ("<mask<mask>>").
 It provides predictions for the most likely tokens to fill in the mask using each selected model.
 3. **Customizable Prediction Count:** Users can customize the number of top predictions to consider for each model by adjusting the top_k variable.
 This flexibility allows for fine-tuning the prediction results according to specific requirements.
 4. **Ease of Use:** The code includes functions for encoding, decoding, and generating predictions.
 Users can easily integrate this functionality into their own projects or use it for experimentation and analysis.
 5. **Pre-Trained Models:** The project leverages pre-trained transformer models from the Hugging Face Transformers library, which are known for their high performance in natural language understanding tasks.
 This ensures that the predictions are based on state-of-the-art language models.